GitHub-Harrison/apex-quiz/README.md

 * __Quiz Start__
     * After the user clicks the "To Quiz!" button they will be redirected to the quiz game page, where they will be greated by a 'Start' button which will call the 'startGame' function allowing the user to begin the quiz.
+    * Along with the quiz start there is also a category select, this allows the user to pick the questions they get from 4 options (All, Characters, Weapons or Attachments)

 ![Quiz Start Button](documentation/readme-screenshots/quizgame-start.png)